tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 }
 ~~~~~~~

-The previous test example mocked out the valuation component (at line 12 in Example 6.) whereas this test uses the real class to calculate prices (defined at line 6 and executed at line 17).
-It that works with the customer's `MarketData` and `Book` components to get the information it needs.
+The previous example mocked out the valuation component (at line 12 in Listing 3.1) whereas this test uses the real class to calculate prices (defined at line 6 and executed at line 17).
+It works with the `MarketData` and `Book` components to get the information it needs.
 These are stubbed at lines 4 and 5.
 Given these test doubles, we can setup stocks on a customer book along with corresponding prices in this fixture and verify different scenarios using HTML specifications like the following.

-{title="Example 8: HTML Specification marked up with Concordion instrumentation", lang="html", line-numbers="on"}
+{title="Listing 4.2: HTML Specification marked up with Concordion instrumentation", lang="html", line-numbers="on"}
 ~~~~~~~
 <html xmlns:concordion="http://www.concordion.org/2007/concordion">
 <body>